 “Fundamentally, we are looking for what people are searching for and, especially, what they want to learn,” says Cox.
 “At least 50% of our curriculum is educational content that, at least in part, is inspired by what people are looking for on Google.
 We are continually responding to seasonal trends, and either updating existing content or crafting new courses and tutorials to meet that demand.”

 Which is to say, the month of March was a particularly busy one for Cox and the Tuts+ crew.
-As the world entered the grips of a global pandemic brought on by the coronavirus COVID-19, hundreds of countries went into lockdown.
+As the world entered the grips of a global pandemic and social isolation brought on by the coronavirus COVID-19, hundreds of countries went into lockdown.

 Even non-technical skills have been highly sought after, with many of the drawing and illustration resources on Tuts+ seeing a spike in interest, as are business guides that assist learners with managing their budgets.